Skip to main content

 drwxrwxrwx 3 root root 37 Jun 14 15:14 ..

-Here, the user has firstuser and the primary group firstuser has read, write and execute permissions on files in the folder.
-Read more about access rights format.
+Here the user firstuser and the primary group firstuser have read, write and execute permissions on the files in the folder.
+Learn more about the format of permissions.

 3. Switch to the created user: